jnozzi/cocoadev.com/markdown/RotateNSBitmapRep.md

 Hi,
 I am applying border to a image.
-To do so I am using the bitmaprep (General/NSBitmapRep) of both image and merging them into one.
+To do so I am using the bitmaprep (NSBitmapRep) of both image and merging them into one.
 For wider images i need to rotate border image by 90 degrees & then apply the border.
-Is there a way to rotate General/NSBitmapRep?
+Is there a way to rotate NSBitmapRep?

 Thanks

 ----

-*Create a new General/NSBitmapImageRep with the appropriate dimensions *Create an General/NSGraphicsContext using your new image rep *Make this graphics context current
+*Create a new NSBitmapImageRep with the appropriate dimensions *Create an NSGraphicsContext using your new image rep *Make this graphics context current
 *Apply an appropriate affine transform
 *Draw your old image into the new one